-The Labour History Curriculum initiative is a partnership between the Labour Heritage Centre and the BC Teachers’ Federation, with additional support from the BC Federation of Labour.
+The Labour History Curriculum initiative is a partnership between the Labour Heritage Centre and the BC Teachers’ Federation, with additional support from the BC Federation of Labour and the SFU Labour Studies program.
 The initiative is intended to increase the access of BC K-12 students to labour history and other labour studies issues.

-Teachers involved in this project have led workshops at various locations, and will be presenting at this year’s Pacific Northwest Labour History Association conference in Cumberland, BC.
+Teachers involved in this project have led workshops at various locations, including the 2014 Pacific Northwest Labour History Association and Miners’ Memorial weekend gathering in Cumberland, BC.

 - Labour History Curriculum working group